Wildfire Preparedness

-Each summer our line crews and system operators complete the process of placing most of our distribution breakers and reclosers on “One-Shot” or “Non-Reclose” mode to help prevent fires due to faults on our system.
-The term one-shot or non-reclose means we reduce the number of times our reclosers operate from three to one.
+Each summer our line crews and system operators complete the process of placing most of our distribution breakers and reclosers in "Fire-Safe" mode or “Non-Reclose” mode to help prevent fires due to faults on our system.
+The term fire-safe or non-reclose means we reduce the number of times our reclosers operate from three to one.
 Because there is a chance that sparks are created each time a fault occurs on a line, reducing the number of operations reduces the chance of fire.

 For example, when a fault occurs such as a tree falling into a line, the breaker, which is a safety mechanism, shuts the power off.
 In normal operations, the breaker waits for a fixed amount of time and turns the power back on.
 If the tree is still in the line, the breaker shuts the power off again, waits the fixed amount of time, and turns back on.
 If the tree is still there on the third attempt, it is considered a permanent fault and the power remains off.
 At this point, we will call out a line crew to remove the tree and restore power to our customers.